A Collimation System Baseline Design for the Electron Storage Ring at the Electron-Ion Collider: Introduction

 Beam-induced background particles transported into the ePIC detector generate secondary showers that can degrade the detector’s physics performance by increasing occupancies, confusing pattern recognition, and reducing track-reconstruction efficiency.
 The cumulative radiation dose and neutron fluence from these showers pose an additional long-term risk, as they can damage radiation-sensitive components, particularly silicon sensors and front-end electronics, potentially impacting detector longevity, calibration stability, and operational reliability.

 Beyond detector impacts, uncontrolled beam losses also deposit energy in the SC magnets surrounding the IP.
-Shower particles striking the cold mass can contribute to radiation-induced degradation of insulation materials, reduce the lifetime of SC coils, and increase the risk of quench events; studies at the Large Hadron Collider (LHC, CERN) have systematically investigated beam-induced quench levels in SC magnets, showing how localized energy deposition from beam losses can approach or exceed quench thresholds and thereby inform machine protection and beam-dump settings ~\cite{PhysRevSTAB.18.061002}.
-Operational experience at the SuperKEKB collider further illustrates this challenge: during routine beam operations, beam-induced quenches have been observed in the SC magnets of the final-focus system, underscoring the sensitivity of high-current lepton machine SC elements to collision and halo loss debris~\cite{OHUCHI2022165930}.
-Even modest but continuous particle losses can drive additional static heat loads into the cryogenic system, which must remain below the allowable budget to ensure stable low-temperature operation.
+Shower particles striking the cold mass can lead to both localized energy deposition, potentially triggering quenches, and cumulative radiation dose to insulation materials such as epoxy resins.
+Studies at the LHC have systematically investigated beam-induced quench levels in SC magnets, demonstrating how localized losses can approach or exceed quench thresholds and thereby inform machine protection strategies~\cite{PhysRevSTAB.18.061002}.
+Operational experience at SuperKEKB further illustrates this challenge: beam-induced quenches have been observed in the SC magnets of the final-focus system during routine operation, underscoring the sensitivity of high-current lepton machines to halo and collision-induced losses~\cite{OHUCHI2022165930}.

+In addition to transient effects, cumulative radiation dose may contribute to long-term degradation of insulation materials if losses are not properly controlled.
+While such limits are not expected to be reached under nominal operating conditions, they provide an important constraint on acceptable loss levels.
+In this context, the collimation system is designed to localize beam losses in the IR by placing collimators at locations optimized in phase with respect to the final-focus SC magnets, thereby reducing both peak energy deposition and integrated dose in these sensitive components.

 Therefore, maintaining beam losses near the IR below the established limits on radiation dose, neutron fluence, and cold-mass heat deposition, is essential both for detector performance and for safe, reliable operation of the ESR SC magnet system.